TERMS & CONDITIONS

 as TWE (“Supplier”) to you (“Client”).
 No other terms and conditions shall apply to the provision of Services unless agreed

 upon in writing between the Supplier and the Client.
-By Submitting a complete booking form in our online format, you are
+By Submitting a complete booking form in our online or paper format, you are

 agreeing to be bound by The Wedding Emporiums terms and Conditions in full.
 It is the clients’ responsibility to obtain their